-In this Technologies learning area students will be provided with practical opportunities to use design thinking and to be innovative developers of digital solutions and knowledge.
-The Year 7 and 8 curriculum builds on what students have covered in previous years and focuses on the ever-increasing need to understand how digital technology works and enables students to become effective users of digital systems including hardware and software.
+In this Technologies learning area, you will get hands-on opportunities to use design thinking and become innovative developers of digital solutions and knowledge.
+The Year 7 curriculum builds on what you've learned in previous years, focusing on the growing need to understand how digital technology works, and helping you become effective users of digital systems, including hardware and software.

-Students will be exposed to a wide range of digital information and digital systems designed to meet criteria for specific purposes and/or audiences.
+You will explore a variety of digital information and systems designed for specific purposes and audiences.